Home » Lunch/Dinner » Instant Pot Chili Recipe With Dry Beans

 The best way to serve your Instant pot Chili with perfectly cooked dried beans

-Serve your chili with shredded cheese, sour cream, and tortilla chips.
+Scoop generous portions of chili into bowls and top with shredded cheddar cheese, sour cream, and tortilla chips.
 Or a healthy chunk of sweet cornbread.

-This chili is also delicious served over brown rice and topped with fresh avocado and cilantro.
+This chili is also delicious served over brown rice and topped with fresh avocado, green onions, and cilantro.

 Leftovers can be stored in an airtight container in the fridge for up to 5 days or in the freezer for months.